 Can Sportsbooks Lose Money

 The short answer is that yes, sportsbooks can also lose money.
 In fact, they sometimes lose a lot of money.
 In order to offset the occasional losses, they implement strategies and make sure that while they lose some, they still earn a lot more.
+This method is how bookies avoid a zero-sum game where the total stake is given only to the winning players.
+Bookmakers find ways to make a profit and fulfill all winnings for any game.
 This is where working with a balanced book comes in.

 In the simplest terms, a balanced book is a perfect scenario that every sportsbook aims for.
 With a balanced book, the bookies expect to payout the same amount regardless of the outcome, This way, they are guaranteed to make money out of the game.
 However, the challenge is that achieving a balanced book does not happen all the time.